NasserSubait/What-programming-language-to-learn/README.md

 - What programming language to watch out for depending on these professionals choice ?

-Link to the full article:
+Link to the full article which contains the results of the analysis: https://medium.com/@nni141/what-programming-language-to-choose-when-seeking-professional-career-7a9b64564055
-https://medium.com/@nni141/what-programming-language-to-choose-when-seeking-professional-career-7a9b64564055